scivision/mbta_salary/README.md

 [article](http://www.washingtonian.com/blogs/capitalcomment/transportation/why-does-metro-suck-dangerous-accidents-escalator-outages.php)
 by Luke Mullins and Michael Gaynor that explores at length issues with WMATA and overtime abuses.

-Note: I exclude Backpay as it represents a retroactive increase in base salary for the previous year.
+Backpay is excluded as it represents a retroactive increase in base salary for the previous year.
 Backpay is last year's pay, paid out this year.